Guzman y Gomez: Restaurants

-In Australia, Guzman y Gomez had 167 restaurants in operation as of May 2024.
-The business operates internationally with 25 locations in Singapore, Japan, and the United States.
+In Australia, Guzman y Gomez has 237 restaurants in operation as of the end of 2025, an increase from 167 in May 2024.
+The business operates internationally with 29 locations in Singapore and Japan.

 Ownership and finance

 Marks and Hazan initially supported GYG with their own money.
 In 2009, they sold a minority stake to Peter Ritchie, Guy Russo and Steve Jermyn, who had previously been involved with McDonald's Australia.
 Russo was subsequently appointed chairman of the board.
-The board also includes co-founder Robert Hazan, 3 former McDonalds executives, Tom Cowan of TDM Growth Partners, and Rokt CEO Bruce Buchanan.
+The board also includes co-founder Robert Hazan, Tom Cowan of TDM Growth Partners, Rokt CEO Bruce Buchanan, and three former McDonalds executives.

 Investment firm TDM Growth Partners bought a stake in the company for $44 million in August 2018.
 In December 2020, the publicly listed Magellan Financial Group bought 10% of the company for $86.8 million.
 In May 2022, Magellan sold its 11.6% stake in the company to an entity owned by investment bank Barrenjoey Capital Partners for $140 million.

 Marks stated in 2019 that his goal was to list GYG on the Australian Securities Exchange.
 In 2020, he stated that he was also ambitious to expand the company's presence in the United States, citing Australia's "antiquated" labour laws, high rents, and expensive fresh produce.

-Marks resigned as CEO due to a health scare in May 2023, but changed his mind and remained.
+Marks resigned as CEO due to a health scare in May 2023, but he changed his mind and remained.
 Hilton Brett was appointed co-CEO in October 2023.
 GYG was listed on the Australian Securities Exchange on 20 June 2024.